lwsrbrts/PoSHue/README.md

  * You need to be on your LAN with the Hue Bridge, obviously.

 ### Using it
-Copy the PoSHue.ps1 file to the same folder as your script (or somewhere else if you want!) and dotsource it.
-See Using-PoSHue for an example of doing that.
+Copy the PoSHue.ps1 file to the same folder as your script (or somewhere else if you want!) and use Import-Module on its location.
+See Using-PoSHue.ps1 for an example of doing that.
 #### HueBridge Class
 Let's start with the ```[HueBridge]``` class.
 Use this to get an APIKey/username from your bridge so you can get and set light data with it using the ```[HueLight]``` class later.
  1. Get the IP address of your Bridge.
 Your router might be a good place to look.
- 2. At the bottom of the PoSHue file, instantiate a HueBridge class.
+ 2. Instantiate a HueBridge class.
 Substitue your own bridge's IP address obviously. ```$Bridge = [HueBridge]::New('192.168.1.12')```
  3. Get the properties of the Bridge object. ```$Bridge```
  4. You'll see just the IP address property for now.
  5. Get a new APIKey (username) for the bridge.
-This is what you use to authenticate with the bridge when you're asking for information.
-The only way to get this is to press the link button on your bridge.
+This is what you use to authenticate with the bridge to get information from it.
+The only way to get the key is to press the link button on your bridge.
  6. Press the link button on the bridge then call the ```$Bridge.GetNewAPIKey()``` method.
  7. You should get a string of digits back.
 Record these for further use.
 Pressing the link button on the Bridge might get tedious!
 You're automating, remember. :)
  8. Now that you have an APIKey/username stored in your bridge object, go ahead and get a list of the lights on the Bridge using the ```$Bridge.GetLightNames()``` method.